Date and Dose Remaining Calculator

 - Days Supply: The number of days the current supply is intended to last

-- Buffer Days: Additional days added for safety (usually 2-3 days)
+- Buffer Days: Additional days added for safety (usually 2-3 days) to prevent running out of medication you need.

 What Is a Refill Date Calculator?